nyorem/next-website/content/pages/about.md

     <figcaption>Example of lens design for a collimated light source and a RGB target image (the banner of the SIGGRAPH Asia 2018 conference).</figcaption>
 </figure>

-I am now a postdoctoral researcher at the [LIRIS](http://liris.cnrs.fr/en) laboratory under the supervision of [Tristan Roussillon](https://perso.liris.cnrs.fr/tristan.roussillon/).
-I am working on improving plane-probing algorithms for estimating normal vectors on digital planes and digital surfaces.
+I was also a postdoctoral researcher at the [LIRIS](http://liris.cnrs.fr/en) laboratory under the supervision of [Tristan Roussillon](https://perso.liris.cnrs.fr/tristan.roussillon/).
+I worked on improving plane-probing algorithms for estimating normal vectors on digital planes and digital surfaces.

 <figure>
     <img src="/assets/images/torus_normals.png"